 Indian firm unveils Asia's first hybrid flying car at major world expo

-Indian firm unveils Asia's first hybrid flying car at major world expo2 min read .
-Updated: 06 Oct 2021, 10:09 AM IST
+Indian firm unveils Asia's first hybrid flying car at major world expo

 Asia's first hybrid flying car can accommodate two people at a time and features doors that open upright, like wings.